 Third-party delivery aggregator fees

 It’s no secret that third-party delivery aggregators collect a transaction and/or service fee on each sale made on their platform.
 If left unchecked, this can certainly take away from a restaurant’s net profits.
 If you’re looking to start a ghost restaurant but don’t want the fees that come with third-party delivery platforms, you might want to think of offering your own delivery service.
-In-house delivery solutions like Order Ahead, lets restaurants take full control over their delivery operations, avoid third-party fees and lets customers order online for delivery.
+By offering in-house delivery you’ll have full control over delivery operations, avoid third-party fees and provide more flexibility with the way customers order.

 With no customer-facing service, a ghost restaurant’s reputation relies heavily on word of mouth and online reviews.
 Actively promoting positive reviews and responding to negative reviews is a must for ghost restaurants.